CALL

 Baggage/Personal possessions

-The following will be needed if you are claiming for lost or stolen items.
+The following will be needed if you are claiming for lost, stolen or damaged items.

 This can be a receipt, invoice, order confirmation e-mail or bank statement showing the purchase.
 If the item was a gift, we can consider a statement from the person who gave it to you.